 As the region evaluates future capacity needs in an increasingly renewable power system, DR resources may be able to help mitigate the cost of higher-cost peaking resources such as battery storage.
-This assessment provides a starting point for the District to evaluate DR potential and it provides the input needed for future IRP portfolio modeling.
+This assessment provides a starting point for the District to evaluate DR potential and it provides the input needed for future resource planning.